rvsp/python-31days-bootcamp/Game-challenge.md

     * farther from the number than the previous guess, return "COLDER!"
 4. When the player's guess equals the number, tell them they've guessed correctly *and* how many guesses it took!

-You can try this from scratch, or follow the steps outlined below.
-A separate Solution notebook has been provided.
-Good luck!